 Use of Campus Facilities

-Campus facilities such as the tennis courts, library, snack bar, and bookstore are provided for the use of students, faculty, and staff.
+Campus facilities such as the tennis courts, library, snack bar, and Campus Store are provided for the use of students, faculty, and staff.
 As a rule, non-students are not barred from these facilities; however, they may be asked to leave if classes are in progress or if their presence prevents students and/or college employees from using a facility.
 Consequently, persons who use college facilities may be asked to produce identification proving that they are affiliated with the college in some manner.

 The game room, weight room, Wellness Center and gymnasium are areas to be used only by persons with a student ID in their possession at the time of the facility usage.
 Student IDs can be obtained in the Lee College Library.